-The Advanced Interviewing for Law Enforcement Investigators Training Program (AILEITP) is designed to enhance the skills of law enforcement criminal investigators as they conduct interviews of victims, witnesses and suspects.
+The Advanced Interviewing for Law Enforcement Investigators Training Program (AILEITP) is designed to enhance the skills of law enforcement professionals as they conduct interviews of victims, witnesses and suspects.
 During their initial law enforcement training, students are taught the basic steps of a law enforcement interview.
-While these steps are important to learn, understand and apply, this initial training laid only the basic foundation needed for the beginning criminal investigator.
-The AILEITP will provide the students with an arsenal of methods and skills to use during the course of various interview and interrogation situations they will face on a daily basis.
+While these steps are important to learn, understand and apply, this initial training laid only the basic foundation needed for the beginning investigator.
+The AILEITP is a science-based course and will provide the students with an arsenal of methods and skills to use during the week of instruction highlighting various interview and interrogation situations they will face on a daily basis.
 The AILEITP instruction will teach students how to obtain information effectively through various interview and interrogation methods, techniques and theory.

 - Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony criminal laws who conducts criminal investigations.

 - Employees of a federal, state, local, tribal or international agency who perform functions directly related to a law enforcement organization or Department of Homeland Security (DHS) mission; regulatory investigators or regulatory inspectors may also find this material beneficial and may attend the program.

 - Must have a minimum of two years law enforcement field experience actually conducting criminal/civil investigations or three years of experience performing functions directly related to a law enforcement organization or the DHS mission.

 - Behavioral Baselines and Emerging Trends in LE Interviews and Interrogations

 - Theories and Methods for gathering Information and Detecting Deception

 Program Contact Info